Sell subscriptions with Play In-app Billing

 - Use license test accounts to test purchases without spending real money.
 We provide a “good” test instrument and a “bad” test instrument for each account so you can make secure and convenient test purchases during development or in preparation for launch.
 For more information on testing, visit the Help Center.

 - Record purchase tokens and order IDs to make sure you're tracking users appropriately.
 Order IDs appear in financial reports, and tokens are required for using Play Billing APIs and validating purchases.

 - Offer free trials to let users try your app before committing to a purchase.
 It's one of the biggest conversion drivers, and our research has shown that 78% of all subscribers started with a free experience.

 - Attract users with introductory pricing.
 Introductory pricing allows you to offer a discounted price to new users for a set period.
 Along with local and custom pricing and free trials, introductory pricing helps you acquire more subscribers and grow your subscription business.

 - Implement grace periods for your apps.
 Setting up a grace period helps with retention by allowing you to give your users an extra 3 or 7 days to fix payment issues when their renewal declines.
 Developers who use a grace period see a 57% higher recovery rate from renewal declines.
-This can be done simply by flipping a switch in the Play Console without any coding involved.
+This can be configured in the Play Console.

 - Transition users from one SKU to another.
 In the event a user tries to cancel, let them select another subscription plan by switching from one SKU to another.

-- Monitor cancellations.
-The cancelReason and cancellation time provide the reason for the cancellation and time it occurred, so you can correlate cancellations with user behavior to try and prevent them from happening in the first place.
+cancelReasonand cancellation time so you can correlate cancellations with user behavior to try and prevent it from happening in the first place.